copyleft-org/copyleft-guide/CONTRIBUTING.md

 0. Target all changes for the 'next' branch (see below).
-Likely, use of a secondary branch will be useful for the following steps (perhaps use the procedure below entitled "Contributing via Gitorious" to do so).
+Likely, use of a secondary branch will be useful for the following steps (perhaps use the procedure below entitled "Contributing via copyleft.org's Kallithea instance" to do so).

 1. If possible, follow this procedure for the first commit that begins the work of integrating the third party text.